ruizmarlon/ubuntu/mysql-bkup-aws-s3/README.md

 This script will backup a specific mysql DB and push the backup to an AWS S3 bucket

+File name will include db name and date  with formating of `"+%m%d%y_%N"`

+Temporary file will be stored at `/tmp`

-Note: expects mysql to be running on port `3306`
+Note: Expects mysql to be running on port `3306`

 # Exported vars:
 ```